 How to register

-Special packages and early booking price are available for delegates who book early, see the Registration Page for more information or contact:
+Special packages and early booking price are now available, see the Registration Page for more information or contact:

 +44 (0)203 763 2816